 So unless you’ve been living under a rock for the last 13 years, you’ve probably seen, and most likely used at some stage, Native Instrument’s Kontakt.
-In what is likely the most widely used software in today’s modern recording studio, Kontakt is not only the mainstay but an excellent piece of kit well worth the praise it often receives.
+In what is likely the most widely used software in today’s modern recording studio, Kontakt is not only a mainstay, but an excellent piece of kit well worth the praise it often receives.

-Though version 5 has been out for some time now, we’ve been keen to review the platform as a great number of our review sample libraries are based in Kontakt, we feel it’s important to showcase the core system and it’s potential are more than just a 3rd party library playback instrument.
+Though version 5 has been out for some time now, we’ve been keen to review the platform as a great number of our review sample libraries are based in Kontakt, we feel it’s important to showcase the core system and its potential is more than just a 3rd party library playback instrument.

 Kontakt acts like a container for mixing and processing.
-You can stack up to 64 separate samples or libraries inside the player (or, at least to your computers processing limit) which each can be assigned a separate MIDI device number – so in effect, you can create a 64 channel mega-synth sound module monster, with 16 individual outputs and FX.
+You can stack up to 64 separate samples or libraries inside the player (or, at least to your computers processing limit) and each can be assigned a separate MIDI device number – so in effect, you can create a 64-channel mega-synth sound module monster, with 16 individual outputs and FX.
 Think of Kontakt as a modular sound module on steroids.

 Though Kontakt is well known for virtual synthesizers like Massive and FM8, there are extensive collections of sample-based libraries like Session Strings, Retro Machine, and Scarbee electric bass.

-The full version of Kontakt comes with a massive 43 gig sample library which contains a decent selection of band sounds, choir, synth and the likes.
+The full version of Kontakt comes with a massive 43-gig sample library which contains a decent selection of band sounds, choir, synth and the like.
 Also included is highlights from the amazing Vienna Symphonic Library.
-They also throw in Retro Machines Mk2 once you register, which is actually a damn good library selection of the better synths from the 80’s.
-We compared the Roland samples to the hardware keyboard we have here in the Music Nation studio and its pretty close.
+They also throw in Retro Machines Mk2 once you register, which is actually a damn good library selection of the better synths from the 80s.
+We compared the Roland samples to the hardware keyboard we have here in the Music Nation studio and it’s pretty close.

 Another extremely nifty feature is the custom banks.
 You can create a bank that holds up to 128 unique instruments from any of your libraries.
 They can only be played one at a time on a single MIDI channel, but you can swap them on the fly using the program change command.
 This means you’re not wasting MIDI channels to start with and you still get a massive collection of sounds available, great for making live setlists or general programming.

-The collection of effects, filters and modulators are impressive.
+The collection of effects, filters and modulators is impressive.
 Pretty much all sound excellent.
 Each has a handy info screen informing you of the design and use of the effect, plus the control parameters.
 A whopping 53 (!!) filters are available.
-In VSTi guise, Kontakt 5 comes in 3 flavours – 8, 32 or 64 channel output versions.
+In VSTi guise, Kontakt 5 comes in 3 flavours – 8, 32 or 64-channel output versions.
 Each performs the same, other than the number of total output channels.
-When not required, choose the 8 channel version to preserve CPU power.
+When not required, choose the 8-channel version to preserve CPU power.

 Finding sounds in Kontakt 5 is easy too.
 By using the File browser you can search your PC for NI patches and pretty much any other format that Kontakt 5 will convert on the fly to its propriety format.
 The Library view is for custom library banks, and the Database view is a handy way to filter through your collection using keywords.